Regional parties should come together to defeat BJP in 2024: Mamata | Politics

 ''Padma Bhushan and Padma Shri are now 'dushan' (pollution).
 The narrative of politics has changed over the years.
 How can a veteran singer like Sandhya Mukhopadhyay be insulted in such a way?
 She is presently hospitalised...
 If you speak out against them, they will threaten you and tap your phones using Pegasus,'' the chief minister alleged.

-Singing legend Sandhya Mukhopadhyay had recently turned down an offer of Padma Shri award when she was contacted by central government officials telephonically for her acquiesce.
+Singing legend Sandhya Mukhopadhyay had recently turned down an offer of Padma Shri award when she was contacted by central government officials telephonically for her acquiescence.

 "Padma Shri is more deserving for a junior artiste, not 'Gitasree' Sandhya Mukhopadhay," her daughter had said.